Skip to main content

 Top misses

-• Documentation request lacked one or two concrete elements (e.g., expected LOS / monitoring rationale).
+• Documentation request lacked one concrete element.

 Recommended coaching actions